tmuras/moosh/www/commands/index.md

 sql-cli
 -------

 Open a connection to the Moodle DB using credentials in config.php.
-Currently supports PostgreSQL and MySQL.
+Currently supports PostgreSQL, Cockroachdb, and MySQL.

 Example: